CGAL/cgal-web/_posts/2025-06-13-autorefine-and-snap.md

 self-intersections may appear.</p>

 <p>Resolving self-intersections in triangle meshes can be tackled in different ways (vertex
-displacement, complete remeshing, ...), but these solutions have limitations in terms of scope, computational requirements, or robustness on large datasets.</p>
+displacement, complete remeshing, etc.), but these solutions have limitations in terms of scope, computational requirements, or robustness on large datasets.</p>

 <p>In CGAL 6.1, we introduce a new method for resolving self-intersections in triangle meshes